-- Consistently with Section 2.3, the calculation of the manufacturing and other cash costs of the Farmgate Milk Price Commodity Business should reflect the costs Fonterra would incur if: - All New Zealand-sourced Milk supplied to Fonterra was converted into Reference Commodity Products; - Fonterra undertook the level of sales and supporting activities that was consistent with the sale of Reference Commodity Products primarily through GlobalDairyTrade; and - Fonterra achieved challenging but attainable performance benchmarks. - Consistently with Section 2.5, the approach used to derive the Farmgate Milk Price Cash Costs should also ensure that: - The costs taken into account in calculating the Farmgate Milk Price are calculated using a process which is transparent and which lends itself to external verification; and - The process for determining the costs does not create undue adverse incentives or opportunities for manipulation. - The Farmgate Milk Price Methodology seeks to determine the manufacturing, maintenance, collection, supply chain and certain other costs of the Farmgate Milk Price Commodity Business.
+- Fonterra undertook the level of sales and supporting activities that was consistent with the sale of Reference Commodity Products primarily through GlobalDairyTrade; and - Fonterra achieved challenging but attainable performance benchmarks. - Consistently with Section 2.5, the approach used to derive the Farmgate Milk Price Cash Costs should also ensure that: - The costs taken into account in calculating the Farmgate Milk Price are calculated using a process which is transparent and which lends itself to external verification; and - The process for determining the costs does not create undue adverse incentives or opportunities for manipulation. - The Farmgate Milk Price Methodology seeks to determine the manufacturing, maintenance, collection, supply chain and certain other costs of the Farmgate Milk Price Commodity Business.
 The other costs include amounts to reflect the cost of trading through GlobalDairyTrade or through a sales agent, the cost of meeting any shortfall between actual available lactose and the required lactose for the Farmgate Milk Price Production Plan, Corporate Overheads, laboratory costs, research and development costs, and taxation. - Farmgate Milk Price manufacturing costs will reflect the costs Fonterra would incur if it did nothing other than manufacture Milk sourced from within New Zealand into Reference Commodity Products, and if Fonterra's manufacturing plants incorporated the technology incorporated in the Standard Plants.
 In summary, the approach involves the establishment of reasonable provisions for all variable and fixed costs incurred in the manufacture of Reference Commodity Products, with the basis for these provisions contained in financial models maintained at a level of specificity that enables the review and audit of the calculation of each cost taken into account in calculating the Farmgate Milk Price. - To determine Variable Manufacturing Costs, Resource Usage Rates for each Standard Plant will be set initially at the manufacturer's specified rates, where these are available.
 Otherwise, they will be set at a rate reflecting Fonterra's optimal achievable actual rate.
-Costs of packaging, energy, water, chemicals, consumables, effluent disposal, product testing, product downgrade and on-site storage will be calculated using contracted prices (where relevant), hedged costs (again where relevant), the prior Financial Year's prices adjusted by movements in relevant indices or Fonterra's current Financial Year's budgeted or actual costs. - A reasonable provision will also be made for Fixed Manufacturing Costs, including labour and employee related costs. - Maintenance costs of the Farmgate Milk Price Commodity Business will be based on actual maintenance costs incurred by Fonterra on sites with assets broadly comparable to those assumed in the Farmgate Milk Fixed Asset Base.
+These rates are subject to review by an Independent Reviewer, who may (for example) set reasonably attainable efficiency targets.
+Costs of packaging, energy, water, chemicals, consumables, effluent disposal, product testing, product downgrade and on-site storage will be calculated using contracted prices (where relevant), hedged costs (again where relevant), the prior Financial Year's prices adjusted by movements in relevant indices or Fonterra's current Financial Year's budgeted or actual costs. - A reasonable provision will also be made for Fixed Manufacturing Costs, including labour and employee related costs, which will again be validated by an Independent Reviewer. - Maintenance costs of the Farmgate Milk Price Commodity Business will be based on actual maintenance costs incurred by Fonterra on sites with assets broadly comparable to those assumed in the Farmgate Milk Fixed Asset Base.
 A separate provision for fixed costs shall be established by reference to Fonterra's prior year actual costs, if sufficiently accurate information is available.
 For other costs, a provision shall be established by determining the ratio of Fonterra's actual costs on those sites over the four Financial Years preceding the current Year, to the replacement cost of the fixed assets installed on the relevant sites, and applying that ratio to the aggregate replacement cost of the relevant Reference Assets.